qlik-oss/core-website/docs/services/qix-engine/script_syntax/12_Geospatial_functions.md

 </tbody>
 </table>

-*GeoBoundingBox - script and chart function*

-*Loading map
-data*

-# GeoGetPolygonCenter - script and chart function
+## GeoGetPolygonCenter - script and chart function

-GeoGetPolygonCenter()
-is used in scripts and chart expressions to calculate and return the center point of a geometry.
+GeoGetPolygonCenter() is used in scripts and chart expressions to calculate and return the center point of a geometry.

 In some cases, the requirement is to plot a dot instead of color fill on a map.
 If the existing geospatial data is only available in the form of area geometry (for example, a boundary), use GeoGetPolygonCenter() to retrieve a pair of longitude and latitude for the center of area.

-GeoGetPolygonCenter(field_name)
+`GeoGetPolygonCenter( field_name )`

-string
+**Return data type:** string

 | Argument    | Description                                                                                                                                                                      |
 | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | field_name | A field or expression referring to a field containing the geometry to be represented.
 This could be either a point (or set of points) giving longitude and latitude, or an area. |

 Do not use the Group by clause in the data load editor with this and other non-aggregating geospatial functions, because this will cause an error on load.

 Examples: